SpaceVector/academic-website-template/_pages/home.md

 # Welcome!

-As classical computing approaches its physical limits, the convergence of quantum computing and artificial intelligence is redefining the very nature of computation. we stand at the forefront of this revolution, committed to building an integrated research ecosystem spanning quantum hardware, algorithmic architectures, and intelligent systems.
+As classical computing approaches its physical limits, the deep integration of quantum computing and artificial intelligence is redefining the very nature of computation.
+As pioneers at the forefront of this revolution, we are committed to advancing the innovation and application of quantum computing and AI technologies to address complex problems beyond the reach of traditional computing.
+Our research team brings together top talents from diverse fields including physics, computer science, and mathematics, collaboratively exploring cutting-edge topics such as quantum algorithms, quantum machine learning, and quantum optimization.
+We firmly believe that the convergence of quantum computing and artificial intelligence will bring unprecedented transformation to human society, ushering in a new era of computational science.

 <div class="container">
 <div class="row">